I pledge to:

 (3) Make education a priority: promoting local control, greater transparency, and ensuring that the money we spend makes it into the classroom.

 (6) To be honest, transparent, and accountable.
-I promise to be open and inclusive in the way I evaluate legislation—seeking voter input at each and every opportunity, and looking to you, the citizens of House District 18, first and foremost, rather than to colleagues, lobbyists or special interests.
+I promise to be open and inclusive in the way I evaluate legislation—seeking voter input at each and every opportunity, and looking to you, the citizens of House District 18, first and foremost.
 Please hold me accountable for the decisions I make, understanding that I will make mistakes and that we may have honest and principled differences of opinion.
 Having said that, I believe that people of good will and integrity can always find common ground.

 (7) To sponsor “clean up, repeal, or simplify” bills frequently.
-Legislators spend far too much time trying to pass new legislation, which should be viewed as a last resort and not a first resort.
-We need to work hard to eliminate unnecessary, obsolete, or counter-productive legislation and simplify our code and regulations.
+Legislators too often see legislation as a first resort rather than a last resort.
+We need to work hard to reduce unnecessary, obsolete, or counter-productive legislation and simplify our code and regulations.
 Sometimes “getting stuff done” means getting the government to do less.

 (8) To not take myself too seriously.
 I have a Dutch nose, a receding hair line, and a weakness for chocolate … and I’m okay with that.